bubbajoelouis/gnu-git-manual/README.md

 <h3>Now, here’s an <b>equally-terrible</b> opening paragraph for Git following the same formula:</h3>

-<h2>"In order for Git to manage a repository, it must store revisions in a structured format.
-A repository consists of commits, which represent snapshots of a project at a given point in time.
-Each commit is linked to one or more previous commits, forming a history.
-For example, in a software project, a new commit may be created by recording changes to a file.
-Another commit may be an initial commit, which establishes the repository’s first state.
-As you can see, commits are typically linked together to track changes, but there must be at least one commit to start the history."</h2>
+<h2>"In order for Git to effectuate version control over a repository, it is imperative that the repository be structured in a well-defined and logically consistent manner.
+Specifically, Git employs a directed acyclic graph (DAG) to represent a sequence of immutable snapshots, herein referred to as commits.
+Each commit embodies the state of the repository at a particular moment and is uniquely identified by a cryptographic hash, ensuring both referential integrity and deterministic retrieval.

+Commits are not isolated entities but instead participate in a hierarchical lineage, where each commit—except in the base case—references one or more antecedent commits.
+This recursive relationship establishes what is conventionally described as the commit history.
+The most primitive form of a commit, known as the initial commit, lacks predecessors and serves as the foundational element from which all subsequent revisions derive.

+To illustrate, consider a software project in which a new commit is instantiated via the act of persisting modifications to the repository.
+Such a commit, by necessity, incorporates a reference to its immediate predecessor(s), thereby extending the directed graph while maintaining its fundamental acyclic nature.
+Alternatively, in the case of an uninitialized repository, the commit in question assumes the role of the initial commit and, as such, lacks antecedent references.

+It follows, then, that a repository’s state is invariably reducible to a sequence of commits, each of which contributes incrementally to the overall revision history.
+As is the case with all well-defined recursive structures, there exists a requisite base case—namely, the initial commit—which serves as the termination condition for backward traversal.
+Consequently, every repository necessarily contains at least one commit, thereby satisfying the foundational requirement of historical continuity."</h2>

 <h2>Is this really how the GNU Git Manual should start?</h2>